Scope Views Home

 Here’s a table of the next five oppositions, with Mars’ maximum angular size and the approximate altitude it transits (when it crosses the N-S meridian and is at maximum altitude in the sky, so best for observing) at opposition for northern Europe.

-As you can see, for Europe, the 2022 opposition is the most favourable for many years to come.
+As you can see, the 2025 opposition is the most favourable for many years to come: small but at a very observable altitude.

 Year